 Actual frying space is not very deep

-One of the least-liked tasks, when it comes to deep fryers, is handling the used oil.
-While it can be used several times if it’s strained well and stored properly, that process can be messy.
-This fryer practically does the work for you: Many reviewers gave the fryer points for how the oil strains and drains into an integrated container below the fryer, and that the container can be removed for easy clean-up and storage until the next use.
+One of the least-liked tasks when it comes to deep fryers is handling the used oil.
+While it can be used several times if it’s strained well and stored properly, the process can be messy.
+But this fryer practically does the work for you.
+Many reviewers gave the fryer points for how the oil strains and drains into the removable container below the fryer, providing easy clean-up and storage.

-This fryer can hold up to 3 1/3 liters of oil, and it can cook over 2 1/2 pounds of food in one batch—though some customers note that the actual cooking space is not very deep, meaning they had to turn over most of the items they fried halfway through.
+This fryer can hold up to 3.5 liters of oil, and it can cook over 2.65 pounds of food in one batch—though some customers note that the actual cooking space is not very deep, meaning they had to turn over most of the items they fried halfway through.
 The fryer basket can lift high and stay in place for draining excess oil from the just-fried food.
-The immersed heating element rapidly heats the oil, so it’s ready quickly and the temperature rebounds fast after food is added.
-When frying is done and the oil has drained, the removable parts are all dishwasher safe for easy cleaning.
+The immersed heating element rapidly heats the oil quickly, and the temperature rebounds fast after adding food.
+As a bonus, the removable parts are all dishwasher-safe for easy cleaning.

 Doesn't need much oil

 Easy to use and store

 This wallet-friendly deep fryer saves you money when you buy it, and it saves you money on oil costs since it’s designed to cook the food in just 4 cups of oil.
 Although the Presto FryDaddy is low-cost, flexible, and doesn't have temperature control, it maintains a proper frying temperature.
 Many customers love how easy it is to use: Simply turn it on, let it heat up, and start cooking.
 Customers also highlight the nonstick coating on the oil container, noting that it’s easy to clean even if you happen to burn something.